-Correction: she is a very quick thinker and a professional.
+Correction: she is a quick thinker, a professional, and has combat powers.
 She would have done well for herself in the special forces, which was the worst thing I could imagine facing under the circumstances.
 A glance behind and above showed the woman leaping from the building straight toward me.
 I stand corrected twice in as many seconds.

 <Left!
 Through the alley!> Somehow, I knew Professor Abernathy shouted in her haste to find me a route.
 I suppose I should be glad the communications relay isn’t as bad as the GPS.